jpmedley/mdn-helper/README.md

 **Syntax:** `burn chrome -- [(-f | --flags)] [(-i | --interfaces-only)] [(-o | --origin-trials)] [(-r | --reportinglist)]`

-Generates a csv listing Chrome APIs that are lacking an MDN page.
+Generates a csv file listing Chrome APIs that are lacking an MDN page.
 Use `-f` or `--flags` to include APIs behind a flag.
 Use `-i` or `--interfaces-only` run a report containing only interfaces.
 Use `-o` or `--origin-trials` to include APIs currently in a Chrome origin trial.
 Use `-w` or `--reportinglist` to include of list of interfaces to burn.

 **Syntax:** `burn urls -- [(-c | --category) _category_]`